Chapter 3Infectious Diseases Related To Travel

 Mary G. Reynolds

-Vaccinia virus causes a localized infection of the skin that is typically confined to the portal of entry, often a freshly abraded (scratched) area.
-Vaccinia virus is the live virus component of contemporary smallpox vaccines.
-Rarely, social contacts of people recently vaccinated for smallpox develop infections with vaccinia virus.
-These infections occur either when a susceptible person’s skin comes into direct contact with fluid from the inoculation lesion of a recent smallpox vaccinee, or when a person is exposed to objects (towels, clothing) contaminated with lesion material.
+Vaccinia virus is the live-virus component of contemporary smallpox vaccines.
+Rarely, social contacts of people recently vaccinated for smallpox develop infections with vaccinia virus when their skin comes into contact with fluid from the inoculation lesion.
 Zoonotic infections with vaccinialike viruses have been reported in Brazil and India.

-Monkeypox virus is endemic in tropical forested regions of West and Central Africa, notably the Congo Basin.
-Hundreds of monkeypox virus infections are reported to health authorities annually in the Democratic Republic of the Congo.
-Rodents imported from West Africa were the source of an outbreak of human monkeypox that occurred in the United States in 2003.
-Travelers should avoid contact with forest-dwelling animals that appear sick or that have been found dead.
+Endemic in tropical forested regions of West and Central Africa, notably the Congo Basin.
+Rodents imported from West Africa were the source of a 2003 outbreak of human monkeypox in the United States.

 Infections with wild vaccinialike viruses have been reported among cattle and buffalo herders in India and among dairy workers in southern Brazil.

-Human infections with cowpox virus have been reported in Europe.
+Human infections with cowpox virus have been reported in Europe and Asia.

-Monkeypox virus infection causes an illness clinically identical to smallpox, with fever and widespread vesiculopustular rash involving the palms and soles.
+Clinically identical to smallpox, with fever and widespread vesiculopustular rash involving the palms and soles.
 One feature distinctive to monkeypox is marked lymphadenopathy.
-The case-fatality ratio for monkeypox is estimated to be 10%.

 Vaccinia and Cowpox

-Human infections with vaccinia, wild vaccinialike viruses, and cowpox virus are most often self-limited, characterized by localized pustular (occasionally ulcerative) lesions.
+Human infections with vaccinia, wild vaccinialike viruses, and cowpox virus are most often self-limited, characterized by localized pustular (and in cowpox, occasionally ulcerative) lesions.
 Fever and other constitutional symptoms may occur briefly after lesions first appear.
 Lesions can be painful and can persist for weeks.
-Orthopoxvirus infections in humans are rare.
-People who are immunocompromised or who have exfoliative skin conditions (such as eczema or atopic dermatitis) are at substantially higher risk of severe illness or fatal outcomes.
+People who are immunocompromised or who have exfoliative skin conditions (such as eczema or atopic dermatitis) are at higher risk of severe illness or death.

 Orthopoxvirus infection is confirmed by PCR or virus isolation.
-Physicians can refer to CDC smallpox website (emergency.cdc.gov/agent/smallpox/diagnosis) for guidance in the application of a clinical algorithm designed to aid in distinguishing smallpox from other disseminated rash illnesses, namely chickenpox.
+Physicians can refer to the CDC smallpox website (www.bt.cdc.gov/agent/smallpox/diagnosis) for guidance in the application of a clinical algorithm designed to aid in distinguishing orthopoxvirus infections from other disseminated rash illnesses, namely chickenpox.

-Treatment of human orthopoxvirus infection is mainly supportive, to include hydration, nutritional supplementation, and prevention of secondary infections.
-Vaccinia lesions should remain covered by bandage, gauze, or clothing until the scab detaches, in order to diminish chances of inadvertent inoculation of the virus to other parts of the body or transmission to another person.
-To prevent person-to-person transmission of smallpox and monkeypox, patients should be isolated and cared for by someone who has received the smallpox vaccine.
-Physicians managing orthopoxvirus infection in a patient who is at high risk for severe outcome (such as a patient who is immunocompromised or has an underlying skin condition) should consult with CDC to explore investigational treatment options; contact the CDC Emergency Operations Center at 770-488-7100.
+Mainly supportive, to include hydration, nutritional supplementation, and prevention of secondary infections.
+Vaccinia lesions should remain covered until the scab detaches to diminish chances of spreading virus to other parts of the body or to another person.
+Physicians managing orthopoxvirus infection in a patient who is at high risk for severe outcome (such as a patient who is immunocompromised or has an underlying skin condition) should consult with CDC to explore investigational treatment options (770-488-7100).
+Investigational use of antivirals could be considered.

 Smallpox vaccine is not recommended for international travelers.
-Live vaccinia virus is the main component of the smallpox vaccine.
-Because of the elimination of smallpox, routine smallpox vaccination ceased worldwide in 1980.
-Smallpox vaccination is recommended only for laboratory workers who handle variola virus (the agent of smallpox) or viruses closely related to variola virus and health care and public health officials who would be designated first responders in the event of an intentional release of variola virus.
+Smallpox vaccination is recommended only for laboratory workers who handle variola virus (the agent of smallpox) or closely related viruses and health care and public health officials who would be designated first responders in the event of an intentional release of variola virus.
 In addition, members of the US military may be required to receive the vaccine.

-There are no preventive vaccines for other orthopoxvirus infections.
-No drugs for preventing or treating orthopoxvirus infection are licensed.
-Travelers are advised to avoid contact with rodents and sick or dead animals, including pets and domestic ruminants (cattle, buffalo).
+For other orthopoxvirus infections, avoid contact with rodents and sick or dead animals, including pets and domestic ruminants (cattle, buffalo).
 For more information about monkeypox and other orthopoxviruses, contact the CDC Poxvirus Inquiry Line (404-639-4129).

 - Baxby D, Bennett M, Getty B. Human cowpox 1969–93: a review based on 54 cases.
 Br J Dermatol.
 1994 Nov;131(5):598–607.